Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Two-stage Composed Image Retrieval

 We use a default 12-layer transformer for each encoder.
 Within each transformer layer, both encoders cross-attend the inputs introduced above with the sequential feature of an arbitrary $I_{\text{T}}'$.
 The intuition is to allow $I_{\text{T}}'$ to separately attend to the two elements in each query $q$ for relevancy, namely $t$ and $I_{\text{R}}$.
-For Encoder-$t$, the two entities entering the CA layer are self-explanatory.
-However, for Encoder-$z_t$, we opt for using $z_t$ as a surrogate of $I_{\text{R}}$.
-The main reason is the GPU memory limit, as it is intractable to perform image-image cross attention with the default $L_{\bv}=577$ during training.
-Although spatial pooling can be used to reduce the length of the input $I_{\text{R}}$ sequence, we empirically find it inferior, potentially due to the loss of information in pooling.
-Details are discussed in \secref{sec:ablation_study}.
-On the other hand, $z_t$ can be viewed as an embedding that contains sufficient $I_{\text{R}}$ information and is readily available, as it has been pre-computed in the previous stage from the query pair $q$.
-A bonus of using $z_t$ is that we can easily merge the cross-attended features, since it shares the same dimensionality as $t$ at all times.
-Empirically, we confirm that our design choices yield a better result.
+For Encoder-$t$, the two entities entering the cross-attention (CA) layer are self-explanatory.
+For Encoder-$z_t$, however, we opt for using $z_t$ as a surrogate of $I_{\text{R}}$.
+The main reason is the GPU memory limit, as it is intractable to perform image-image cross attention between $I_{\text{R}}$ and $I_{\text{T}}'$ with the default $L_{\bv}=577$ during training.
+Although spatial pooling can be used to reduce the length of the input $I_{\text{R}}$ sequence, we empirically find it inferior, potentially due to the loss of information in pooling, which is discussed further in \secref{sec:main2-ablation_study}.
+As an alternative, $z_t$ can be viewed as an embedding that contains sufficient $I_{\text{R}}$ information and is readily available, since it has been pre-computed in the previous stage from the query pair $q$.
+A bonus of using $z_t$ is that we can easily merge the cross-attended features, as it shares the same dimensionality as $t$ at all times.
+Empirically, we confirm that our design choices yield better results.